MegaBedder/my-awesome-lua/README.md

 ### Books
 - [Programming in Lua (PiL)](http://www.lua.org/pil/) - Intro to all aspects of Lua programming, written by Lua's chief architect.
 The official book first edition was aimed at Lua 5.0, remains largely relevant and available online.
+  - [Table of contents](http://www.inf.puc-rio.br/~roberto/book/contents.pdf) - Read the table of contents of first edition.
+  - [Preface](http://www.inf.puc-rio.br/~roberto/book/preface.pdf) - Read the preface of first edition.
+  - [Source Code of the examples](http://www.inf.puc-rio.br/~roberto/book/code.html) - Get the source code for some examples from the book.
 - [Lua Quick Reference](https://foicica.com/lua) - This book covers: Object-oriented programming with Lua.
 Creating and working with Lua and C Modules.
 Lua's standard library and its C API.
-Collaborative multi-threading in Lua and C. Hhow to program in and embed Lua 5.1 through 5.3, by the creator of Textadept.
+Collaborative multi-threading in Lua and C. How to program in and embed Lua 5.1 through 5.3, by the creator of Textadept.
 - [Programming Gems](http://www.lua.org/gems/) - A collection of articles covering existing wisdom and practices on programming well in Lua, in a broad variety of use cases.
 - [Lua Programming](https://en.wikibooks.org/wiki/Lua_Programming) - A shorter overview of the language, up to date for Lua 5.2, and available online.